ryzokuken/proposal-temporal/docs/cookbook.md

 ### Round a date to the nearest start of the month

 Rounding is only defined for time fields.
-Rounding a date field can be ambiguous, so date-only types such as `Temporal.Date` don't have a `round()` method.
+Rounding a date field can be ambiguous, so date-only types such as `Temporal.PlainDate` don't have a `round()` method.
 If you need to round a date to the nearest month, for example, then you must explicitly pick what kind of rounding you want.
 Here is an example of rounding to the nearest start of a month, rounding up in case of a tie: